emreYbs/PatikaDev-PicusSecurityBootcamp/Week3(30Mayıs-6Haziran)/Coursera/Ideas for Assignment.md

 # Questions to ask/consider:

 - Are Trends Going in the Right Direction?
 AI can be over-emphasized or blindly trusted.
 If we blindly follow trends in cybersecurity and trust 100%, then we may tend to follow a possible wrong path.
 We need to access the effectiveness and success of various trends.
+We can define and track the critical metrics to our organization and thus we can ensure that our organization are going in the right direction.

 - Does staffing match growth?
 - Do capabilities match business need?
 Prior to establishing a SOC, an organization must define its cybersecurity strategy to align with current business goals and problems.